wildjames/flashcards/flashcard-backend/README.md

 - Users can join groups to access shared flashcards.
 - Secure endpoints with JWT authentication.

+## TODO:

+- [ ] This needs to be served with a proper WSGI thing.
+Do that
+- [ ] Bulk importing needs to be implemented
+  - [ ] Google sheets
+  - [ ] Bulk data from a request
+  - [ ] Confluence?
+  - [ ] Perhaps given a page, use llm/nlp to parse out q&a?
+Some existing projects but they seem paid or rubbish so this may be hard

 ## Getting Started

 This project comes with a devcontainer, and that is the recommended way to develop here.
 However, manual setup is described below.